The greatest life simulation series returns for a fourth installment

-The Sims are back for a fourth intsallment, once again giving you the opportunity to create your dream home and watch your virtual avatars evolve.
+The Sims are back for a fourth installment, once again giving you the opportunity to create your dream home and watch your virtual avatars evolve.
+This game is also available for Mac.
 After years of waiting for a follow up to the Sims 3, can this latest installment manage to reignite interest in the series?

 A Sims package that lacks content